-OFFICE OF THE GOVERNOR — News Release — Governor Ige appoints Circuit Judge to Intermediate Court of AppealsPosted on Sep 11, 2020 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor Ige appoints Circuit Judge to Intermediate Court of AppealsPosted on Sep 11, 2020 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today announced the appointment of Circuit Judge Karen Tooko Nakasone to the Intermediate Court of Appeals.
 Judge Nakasone has served on the First Circuit Court since 2011.
 Previously, she was a deputy public defender with the Office of the Public Defender, and a law clerk with the Intermediate Court of Appeals for the Honorable Simeon R. Acoba, Jr.